LET’S GET STARTED

 - Transactional Content: These posts majorly include user interaction.
 The user comes with a mindset of buying something, downloading something, signing up or registering, etc.

-So for instance my intention in writing this guide was Informational.
+So for instance my intention in writing this content creation guide was Informational.
+I have given information about how are you going to write content for your website in this content creation guide.
 I have learned so much that I want to share that with the world.
 I don’t want you to go through the entire pain of learning and understanding the concept of content writing all by yourself.

-Try to understand their approach for that particular topic by using Ahrefs content gap tool.
+Try to understand their approach for that particular topic by using the Ahrefs content gap tool.

 Here in the above image, I added my competitors and my website URL to find out the keywords that my competitors are ranked for but my website doesn’t.